tspannhw/FLaNK-December2023/myyear2023.md

 ### Best of 2023

 I am responsible for spreading the good word of Apache NiFi, Flink and Kafka.
-I accomplish this by doing talks, meetups, articles, podcasts, videos, demos, repositories, newsletters, and other content.
+I accomplish this by doing talks, meetups, articles, podcasts, videos, demos, GenAI art, repositories, newsletters, and other content.

 I spoke at over X conferences both virtual and in-person